naomiHauret/superwalk/apps/smart-contracts/README.md

 ```bash
 npx thirdweb create --contract --template hardhat-javascript-starter
 ```

-You can start editing the page by modifying `contracts/Contract.sol`.

 To add functionality to your contracts, you can use the `@thirdweb-dev/contracts` package which provides base contracts and extensions to inherit.
 The package is already installed with this project.
-Head to our [Contracts Extensions Docs](https://portal.thirdweb.com/contractkit) to learn more.
+Head to Thirdweb [Contracts Extensions Docs](https://portal.thirdweb.com/contractkit) to learn more.

 ## Building the project